 With each payroll, you and your employees have to pay taxes.
 You collect and remit the money, but what are payroll taxes used for?
-How does the government use the money?
-Staying informed on where your money is going is important.
+What does the government do with that money?

 What are payroll taxes used for?

 A variety of payroll taxes impact the amount of your employees’ net pay, but what do payroll taxes fund?
 Use the sections below to discover where payroll taxes go.

 You only withhold federal income taxes from employee wages.
 Your business does not pay federal income tax.
 There is no standard federal income tax rate.
 Instead, you determine how much to withhold based on income tax withholding tables, employee earnings and filing status, and information entered on Form W-4, Employee’s Withholding Certificate.

 Withheld federal income taxes are credited to each employee when they file Form 1040.

 Federal income taxes go to the U.S. Treasury General Fund.
 The Treasury then disburses money to government agencies based on the federal budget.

 According to the IRS, federal income taxes fund national programs such as:

 - National defense

 - Law enforcement